 In 1925 a German impresario joined forces with the New York producer Arthur Lyons to assemble the show Chocolate Kiddies, based on Sissle and Blake’s Chocolate Dandies.
 Kiddies featured Lottie Gee as the lead and Adelaide Hall as the main vocalist.

-(above) Chorus line from the revue Chocolate Kiddies, Copenhagen 1925, and (below) closeup of apparently the same group of chorus girls, in nearly the same order, left to right
+(above) Chorus line from the revue Chocolate Kiddies, Copenhagen 1925, and (below) closeup of apparently the same group of chorus girls

 On short notice Duke Ellington contributed four compositions to Chocolate Kiddies, important early exposure for the young composer.
 One of them, Jig Walk, was the hit of the show, an all-African-American revue which introduced European audiences to African-American styles and performers.

 The Ellington songs composed for the revue included “Jim Dandy,” “With You,”and “Jig Walk,” according to William Fawcett Hill writing in the Duke Ellington Society Newsletter, Fall 1998.
 Hill (1918-2008) was the founder, in the late 80s, of the Southern California chapter of the Duke Ellington Society.

 Youtube provider formiggini attached some information about Chocolate Kiddies, and Ellington’s contribution to the show, to a 1925 recording of “Jim Dandy” by Dajos Bela, which has since been removed.
 The provider listed four Ellington numbers composed for the revue, which he said was produced in late 1924 — I haven’t confirmed this date — as follows:

 - Deacon Jazz (recorded by Ellington in 1924)